 Container terminals have at least one berth that allows containerships to be served by ship-to-shore (STS) cranes, which pick up or drop off containers on the apron.
 In a conventional container yard relying on rubber-tired gantry cranes (RTGs), stacks are oriented parallel to the berths to facilitate operations and better use the available footprint.
 If straddle carriers are used for stacking and horizontal transport, the stacks are oriented perpendicularly to the berths.
 A conventional terminal has three systems of intra-terminal circulation:

-- A. Apron to/from stacking piles, usually done by intra-terminal trucks (ITT) designed to move containers on chassis with high maneuverability (short turning radius) and 360° visibility from the cabin.
+- A. Apron to/from stacking piles, usually done by intra-terminal trucks (ITT) designed to move containers on chassis (or bomb carts) with high maneuverability (short turning radius) and 360° visibility from the cabin.

-In an automated terminal using automated stacking cranes (ASCs), there is typically a separation between apron activities and gate activities, with the stacks oriented perpendicularly to the berths.
+In an automated terminal with automated stacking cranes (ASCs), there is typically a separation between apron and gate activities, with the stacks oriented perpendicular to the berths.
 This involves two systems of intra-terminal circulation:

 - A. Apron to/from stacking piles, usually done by automated guided vehicles (AGV).